arjit-mahapatra/Connect-The-Plots-Scanner/README.md

 4. Connect your GitHub account and select the repository.

-5. Render will automatically detect the `render.yaml` file and create the necessary services.
+5. Render will automatically detect the `render.yaml` file and create the necessary services:
+   - Backend API service (Docker)
+   - Frontend web service (Node.js)

-6. Add your NewsAPI key as an environment variable for the backend service.
+6. Add your NewsAPI key as an environment variable for the backend service:

-7. Deploy the services.
+   - Go to the backend service in the Render dashboard
+   - Navigate to the "Environment" tab
+   - Add a new environment variable:
+     - Key: `NEWS_API_KEY`
+     - Value: Your NewsAPI key
+   - Save changes and deploy

+7. Wait for both services to deploy.
+The frontend will automatically be configured to connect to the backend.

 #### Option 2: Using the Deployment Script